Maine Resources

 Regions: The Maine Health Access Foundation serves all counties in Maine, with a specific focus on rural health care systems.

 Issues Supported: Grant-making strategies are designed to strengthen Maine’s healthcare systems, increase healthcare accessibility, and ultimately improve the health and well-being of all Maine residents.
-Grants aim to increase insurance coverage, support the healthcare workforce, bolster rural health systems, and support substance abuse treatment.
+Grants aim to increase insurance coverage, support the healthcare workforce, bolster rural health systems, and support substance use disorder treatment.
 The Foundation has several funding programs.
-The Systems Improvement and Innovation Responsive Grants and Community Responsive Grants programs are funding initiatives that include health and substance abuse.
+The Systems Improvement and Innovation Responsive Grants and Community Responsive Grants programs are funding initiatives that include health and substance use disorder.

 Grant Process and Application: The first step in applying for funding is to send a letter of inquiry.
 The deadline for submitting a letter of inquiry is usually in December.
 Find out more information by visiting the grant program website.